gneu77/rx-signals/docs/rx-signals_start.md

 It is important to know that as soon as you add a reducer to the store, the store will subscribe the corresponding event-stream.
 If you have an event-stream that should be subscribed lazily, but still need it in a reducer, this might indicate a flawed design.
-However, there are cases where this is a valid requirement.
-You can then either use an X-typed event source with the `subscribeObservableOnlyIfEventIsSubscribed` argument described in a previous section, or you can handle this manually by switchMapping the source-observable of your event-source by any other behavior and/or event.
+However, if you're really sure you need this, you can then either use an X-typed event source with the `subscribeObservableOnlyIfEventIsSubscribed` argument described in a previous section, or you can handle this manually by switchMapping the source-observable of your event-source by any other behavior and/or event.

 #### Derived-state behaviors